 Over the past few years Under Armour has transformed from a brand known for making great running shoes and performance enhancing goods for athletes (which they still do) to creating some of the best snow sports outerwear.
-The Under Armour outwear line isn’t new per-say, however the sizing, material and performance has improved greatly making the Gore-Tex Treeburn Jacket a solid option for anyone that spends time touring in the backcountry.
+The Under Armour outwear line isn’t new per-say, however, the sizing, material, and performance have improved greatly making the Under Armour Treeburn Jacket a solid option for anyone that spends time touring in the backcountry.

 I wanted to start with the fit of the Under Armour Gore-Tex Treeburn Jacket, its essentially perfect.
 Under Armour is marketing the jacket fit as follows:

 What’s great about this jacket is even from the rack you can tell it’s really to the point without much-added weight or bulk.
 In fact, out of all the jackets I tested this winter, nothing compared to the natural fit of the Under Armour Gore-Tex Treeburn Jacket.
 At 5’11, 145lbs I felt this jacket was designed specifically around my body.

 With a UA Storm3: Waterproof & Windproof rating rest assured you can stand out in the rain while wearing this jacket without getting wet.
 Thanks to La Nina, this winter has been wet as in rain and when the conditions go to hell I know I can rock the 2 layer Gore-Tex Treeburn Jacket while guaranteeing I stay warm and dry in the backcountry.